-- a. is an associate member of the Institute of Chartered Accountants, the Insolvency Practitioners Association of Australia and the Australian Institute of Company Directors; - b. is the immediate past president and current councillor and board member of the Royal Automobile Club of WA (Inc); - c. is a non-executive director of Count Financial Ltd; and - d. is chairman of RAC Insurance Pty Limited, Western Australia's largest home and motor insurer.
+- a. is an associate member of the Institute of Chartered Accountants, the IPAA and the Australian Institute of Company Directors; - b. is the immediate past president and current councillor and board member of the Royal Automobile Club of WA (Inc); - c. was a non-executive director of Count Financial Ltd (resigned on 29 November 2011); and - d. is chairman of RAC Insurance Pty Limited, Western Australia's largest home and motor insurer.